Netherlands court convicts two Pakistani men for assassination threats against politician

 The Court of The Hague issued its ruling on Monday in the case of two Pakistani individuals who had called on the public to assassinate Dutch politician Geert Wilders.

-The religious leader was sentenced to fourteen years in prison in accordance with Articles 46a, 47, 55, 131, 285 and 289 of the Dutch Criminal Code.
-This includes the attempt to incite murder, incitement to murder with terrorist intent, and threatening a Dutch MP with murder, also with terrorist intent.
+The religious leader was sentenced to 14 years in prison in accordance with Articles 46a, 47, 55, 131, 285 and 289 of the Dutch Criminal Code.
+This includes the attempt to incite murder, incitement to murder with terrorist intent, and threatening a Dutch MP with murder with terrorist intent.
 Evidence during the trial had shown that the religious figure had previously delivered a speech at an event titled the “Death to Holland Conference,” where he not only threatened Wilders but also targeted the Dutch government and political system.
 In his speech, he claimed that the Dutch government “must die” as retribution for insulting the Prophet Muhammad.

 The trial proceeded in absentia, with the defendants located in Pakistan at the time.
-It is unlikely that the convicted men will serve their sentences since the Netherlands lacks an extradition treaty with Pakistan.
+It is unlikely that the convicted men will serve their sentences, since the Netherlands lacks an extradition treaty with Pakistan.
 Nonetheless, in a press conference after the trial Wilders remarked, “It is an important signal, also internationally, that pronouncing a fatwa about a parliamentarian does not go unpunished.”

 Political violence against public figures and leaders has been notably prevalent in Europe in recent months.
 In May, Slovakian Prime Minister Robert Fico was shot and critically injured.
-That same month, a member of the German far-right AfD (Alternative for Germany) party was stabbed in Mannheim after confronting an individual who had torn down election posters.
-In the wake of the European Elections in June a member of the European Parliament running for the German SPD (Social Democratic Party) was attacked by four minors, requiring immediate medical care and surgery.
+That same month, a member of the German far-right Alternative for Germany (AfD) party was stabbed in Mannheim after confronting an individual who had torn down election posters.
+In the wake of the European Parliament elections in June, a member of the EuroParliament running for the German Social Democratic Party (SPD) was attacked by four minors, requiring immediate medical care and surgery.
 In Denmark, Prime Minister Mette Frederiksen reported an attack by a man on the streets of Copenhagen.

 According to the Armed Conflict Location & Event Data Project (ACLED), political violence and extremism are evident throughout the European Union, with both far-right and far-left groups active across all member states.